mct-discord/Discord-Bot/README.md

 For every Course

 We have this many Roles zo we can give everybody a nice custom view for all their courses, even if they're taking some couses along for the next year

+### Planned Functionalities

+## Commands
+- Disable commands

+## Automatic role reset

+Every year in september we should run a reset so everybody can select their modules and be in the correct channels, if we could automate this by date, that would be great.
+Perhaps even add an extra question in january for the second year students